PrajjwalDatir/DBMSproject/README.md

 Installation Steps(Configuration) for github :-

-1. Download and Unzip file on your local system.
+1. Download and Unzip file on your local system and rename it as onlinecourse.
 2. Put this file inside root directory
 3. Database Configuration